The ECCM includes seven volunteers. They are all active at different levels in the Quebec and Ontario specialty coffee scenes.

 Founder and principle blogger of the website Café French Toast, Bianca is recognized in the community as a true coffee enthusiast.
-For over 4 years, she has been promoting the local coffee scene and shining the spotlight on its artisans; she makes it her mission.
+Since 2012, she has been promoting the local coffee scene and shining the spotlight on its artisans; she makes it her mission.
 In October 2014, she organized the Montreal debut of A Film About Coffee at ExCentris Cinema.
 The event was a great success.
 Bianca loves communication and collaboration, and with her professional graphic designer background and her Masters in Management, she brings a lot to the project.

 Cliff is the Head Roaster at Bridgehead Coffee in Ottawa.
 He has a great deal of experience with competitions, both in front and behind the scenes, all the way back to 2009.
 He’s done it all: from competing at the Canadian National Barista Championship in Vancouver (two times) to winning the first place at the Finals of the 2013 Eastern Regional Barista Championship in Victoriaville.
 His expertise as the Head Judge of the 2013 Brewers Cup and last year as an organizer, made him the ideal candidate to be our Director of Competitions.